BetterCloud/vault-java-driver/README.md

 Integration tests are located under the `src/test-integration` directory, and can be run with the Gradle `integrationTest` task.
 See the additional `README.md` file in this directory for more detailed information.

+Although this library now includes a `module-info` class for use by Java 9+, the library currently targets Java 8 compatibility.
+Please do not attempt to introduce any features or syntax not compatible with Java 8 (the Gradle build script should prevent you from doing so without modification).

 License
 -------